Although hormone replacement therapy (HRT) is considered a safe and effective way to treat perimenopause symptoms, it still carries certain risks.

 Use caution with soy and other phytoestrogens

 There’s a tentative link between menopause symptoms and a high consumption of soy and other plant estrogens.
-But the research on this is conflicting.
+But the research on this .
 You may want to play it safe and limit intake of foods like tofu, edamame, and soy milk.

 Exercise can stabilize your blood sugar levels, give you more energy, and boost your mood.